Coronavirus (COVID-19) has descended. And we all have questions.

 As of Mar.
 13, all of Common Thread Collective will be working remotely.

-Because the vast majority of our time with clients is remote anyway, just expect to see a few additional “screens” when you join any regularly scheduled meetings.
+Because the majority of our time with clients is already remote, just expect to see a few additional “screens” when you join any regularly scheduled meetings.

 For your own organization, here are a few links to help you navigate: